Join our Postgraduate Open Day - Sat 24 June

 Manish Patel, Alumni, Initial Teacher Education

-Our Postgraduate Diploma in Education (Science: Physics) leads to Qualified Teacher Status (QTS) and offers 120 credits towards our MA Teaching Studies.
+Our Postgraduate Certificate in Education (Science: Physics) leads to Qualified Teacher Status (QTS).
 Our programme, which offers high quality training and support, will prepare you to teach in the 11-18 age range and is run in close partnership with schools.

-You may be eligible for bursaries of up to £27,000 (depending on qualifications) in line with the government’s priority to attract more well qualified Physics teachers or a scholarships of £29,000 in lieu of a bursary (for 2023 entry).
+You may be eligible for bursaries of up to £28,000, depending on qualifications (for 2024 entry) in line with the government’s priority to attract more well qualified Physics teachers or a scholarships of £30,000 in lieu of a bursary.

 LISTEN: Training the Next Generation of Physics Teachers with Lecturer Dan Cottle